Sensor Fusion Software Lead

 Key Responsibilities:

-Primarily, your role will be to maintain, architect and develop our current sensor fusion capabilities and add new features in a structured and maintainable manner under direction of product owner (Head of Digital Systems).
+Primarily, your role will be to own maintain, architect and develop our current sensor fusion capabilities and algorithms and add new features in a structured and maintainable manner under direction of product owner.

-Research, Architect, Design and Test Sensor Fusion algorithms using Mathworks products.
+Research, Architect, Design and Test Sensor Fusion algorithms using Mathworks or other tooling.

-Technically lead the software development for Sensor Fusion activities to deliver new features and capabilities to our Autonomy and UAV systems.
+Communicate the design to the software development engineers for Sensor Fusion activities to deliver new features and capabilities to our Autonomy and UAV systems.

-Ensure the Sensor Fusion software considers and implements redundancy, real-time, safety/critical and security objectives.
+Ensure the Sensor Fusion design considers and implements redundancy, real-time, safety-critical and security objectives.

-Proactively engage with other engineers, teams and leadership to ensure needs are understood and met.
+Proactively engage with other engineers and teams to ensure needs are understood and met.

 Gain system wide knowledge and become a subject matter expert in the Sensor Fusion field.